 4. Human resources will review the criminal background investigation report, and if there are no convictions, will notify the hiring department that an offer of employment may be made.
 If there are conviction(s) listed or if an applicant self-reports a conviction that does not appear on the report, human resources will review the information to determine if an offer of employment is appropriate.

-5. Completed Authorization for Background Inquiry forms are maintained in the human resources department as required by the university's records retention schedule.
+6. Completed Authorization for Background Inquiry forms are maintained by the human resources department as required by the university's records retention schedule.

 c.
 Reference checks.

-a.
-Driver’s Licenses and Driving Records (also called abstract): A copy of the applicant’s valid driver’s license will be required on the final candidate for any position that requires the individual to drive a state vehicle assigned to a department as a regular part of their job responsibilities.
+1. Driver’s licenses and driving records (also called abstract): A copy of the applicant’s valid driver’s license will be required on the final candidate for any position that requires the individual to drive a state vehicle assigned to a department as a regular part of their job responsibilities.
 Annually, the employee will provide proof of an unexpired copy of their current, valid driver’s license.
 In addition, some positions may require that the applicants submit a copy of their driver’s abstract as part of the recruitment process.

-b.
-Credit reports: Sensitive financial positions include those with access to, or accountability for, cash or financial assets/accounts, as well as positions having significant access to, or responsibility for, institutional facilities or assets and those with access to multiple credit card numbers (i.e. customer’s credit card numbers).
-Individuals employed in positions with access to multiple credit card numbers are subject to CWU Procedure 3-50-125 Payment Card Security Procedures.
+2. Credit reports: Sensitive financial positions include those with access to, or accountability for, cash or financial assets/accounts, as well as positions having significant access to, or responsibility for, institutional facilities or assets and those with access to multiple credit card numbers (i.e. customer’s credit card numbers).
+Individuals employed in positions with access to multiple credit card numbers are subject to CWUR 7-70-050 Payment Card Procedures.